xapple/gefes/README.md

 It's quite different from when you are able to isolate a bacterium such as E. Coli.
 In that case your DNA reads are coming from random locations of the chromosome, but they are all from a copy of the same genome.
 This makes it easy to pieces things together afterwards.

-What we have as starting data in our case is more messay.
+What we have as starting data in our case is more messy.
 Every DNA read is potentially coming from a different species.
 Plus, the fragments are really short and only span a fraction of a typical microbial gene.

 How do we put the reads together to make genomes ?
 How are we going to figure out which short sequence was coming from which species ?
 This is what GEFES is supposed to help with.